gravitystorm/openstreetmap-carto/CODE_OF_CONDUCT.md

 If you participate in or contribute to the Go ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.

-Explicit enforcement of the Code of Conduct applies to the official forums operated by the Go project (“Go spaces”):

-The official GitHub projects and code reviews.
+Explicit enforcement of the Code of Conduct applies to the OpenStreetMap Carto GitHub project and code reviews.
-The golang-nuts and golang-dev mailing lists.
-The #go-nuts IRC channel on Freenode.
-The /r/golang subreddit.
-Other Go groups (such as conferences, meetups, and other unofficial forums) are encouraged to adopt this Code of Conduct.
-Those groups must provide their own moderators and/or working group (see below).

 ## Gopher values